This post may contain affiliate links. Please see my disclosure policy.

 I love these drop-style sugar cookies because there’s no dough rolling, cookie cutters, or royal icing required (here’s to a foolproof sugar cookie!).

-Success Tips
+Success Tips for Drop Sugar Cookies

 - Use a light hand with the dough.
-The soft cookie dough is easy to scoop and roll, but don’t overhandle it.
-Use a cookie scoop to scoop the dough and invert the scoop directly over a shallow bowl filled with sugar or sprinkles.
-Gently roll until evenly coated.
+The dough is soft and easy to work with, but don’t overhandle it.
+Use a cookie scoop to portion the dough, then invert the scoop directly over a shallow bowl filled with sugar or sprinkles.
+Roll gently until evenly coated.

 - Bake one cookie sheet at a time.
 Place the cookie sheet on the middle rack in the center of the oven.
 This allows for even circulation of heat and ensures that the cookies don’t overbrown.